-Section 15-321.1 Payment in Lieu of Providing Shade or Canopy Cover Trees
+Section 15-321.2 Payment in Lieu of Providing Shade or Canopy Cover Trees

-- (a) When the permit issuing authority determines that as part of a redevelopment or development of an infill lot in the B-1(C), B-1(G) or B-2 districts, it is physically impossible or impracticable for a development to satisfy the requirements of Section 15-318 (shading trees), or Section 15-319 (canopy coverage) of this Article, then the permit-issuing authority may allow the developer to pay a fee to a tree planting fund in accordance to an adopted tree planting master plan. - (b) The amount of the fee authorized by this section shall be determined by estimating the cost of providing the required trees (including the cost of the plant and labor for installation) that meets the requirements of this Article.
-This determination shall be made annually and the fee shall be included in the Miscellaneous Fees and Charges Schedule adopted by the Board of Aldermen. - (c) Any fees collected in accordance with this section shall be reserved and used exclusively to meet the purposes for which they have been obtained as specified above in subsection (a).
+- (a) With respect to the development or redevelopment of an existing lot in the B-1(C), B-1(G) or B-2 districts, the permit issuing authority may authorize the developer to forego the requirements of Section 15-318 (shading trees), and/or the requirements of Section 15-319 (canopy coverage) of this Article, if (i) the permit issuing authority finds that it is physically impossible or impracticable for the developer plant trees that will survive satisify the requirements and ii) the developer pays to the town for each tree not planted a fee in lieu of providing such tree(s), in an amount determined as provided in subsection (b) of this section.
+The fee shall be paid before construction plan approval, unless the permit issuing authority by condition establishes another time. - (b) The amount of the fee authorized by this section shall be determined by estimating the cost of providing the required trees (including the cost of the plant and labor for installation) that meets the requirements of this Article.
+This determination shall be made annually and the fee shall be included in the Miscellaneous Fees and Charges Schedule adopted by the Board of Aldermen.

+(c) Any fees collected in accordance with this section shall be reserved and used exclusively to meet the purposes for which they have been obtained as specified above in subsection (a).
 The required fee shall be submitted to the Town prior to construction plan approval.

-Section 15-321.21 Regulation of Forestry Activities.
+Section 15-321.3 Regulation of Forestry Activities.
 (AMENDED 06/24/14)